stevekrouse/cycle/README.md

   * race between programmer typing and another programmer on cycle

-## Next deadline: HackNYU Feb 18th at 10m
+## Next deadline: HackItTogether

-  * At the hackathon: Spend more time interviewing kids about what types of things they are looking to get out of the hackathon, what types of things they want to make.
+  * figure out strange cycle bug where things sometimes don't load until you refresh the page

-### Goal: at least 1 team spending time in Cycle outside of the class
+  * try to make the firebase untutorial clearer

-  * consider giving every css change an animation
+## Eventually

   * if and repeats can't have containers
     * option 1: like components, give option for base type in ifs and repeats
     * option 2: make if's and repeats inline blocks that you can throw into any block
   * only scope variable, not text -- http://stevekrouse.github.io/cycle/#scope-variable-error
   * Create control iteration for objects so you don’t have to do values for firebase
   * every / wait blocks
   * navbar elements
   * date and time menu
     * maybe: http://www.datejs.com/
   * parse int
   * better text input options
   * catch script errors better

-## Eventually
+  * css transition animations
   * font
     * consider combining all font styles into one massive block like the top of google docs
     * https://v4-alpha.getbootstrap.com/content/typography/